 Zheng Zhao

-I am a fourth year PhD student with UKRI Centre for Doctoral Training in NLP at the University of Edinburgh, working with Shay Cohen and Bonnie Webber.
-I am affiliated with ILCC in the School of Informatics.
-I am also a member of the Cohort and EdinburghNLP group.
+I am a final-year PhD candidate in Natural Language Processing at the UKRI Centre for Doctoral Training, University of Edinburgh.
+I work under the supervision of Shay Cohen and Bonnie Webber and am affiliated with the Institute for Language, Cognition and Computation (ILCC) in the School of Informatics.
+I am also an active member of The Cohort and EdinburghNLP research groups.

 ",